-On a recent episode of Live PD, K-9 Officer Alyssa Wright, a four-year member of the Jeffersonville Police Department in Indiana, got social media buzzing when she took down two unruly people during a domestic disturbance call and held them until backup arrived.
+On the August 4, 2017 episode of Live PD, K-9 Officer Alyssa Wright, a four-year member of the Jeffersonville Police Department in Indiana, got social media buzzing when she took down two unruly people during a domestic disturbance call and held them until backup arrived.

 We asked Wright about why she didn’t call out her K-9 partner, Cairo, while on that call, how it feels to be called a role model and what you didn’t see happen during that intense take down.